ibmresilient/resilient-community-apps/fn_misp/README.md

 Some recommended rules are below:

-+ Auto - Create MISP Event if incident is created
++ Auto - Create MISP Event if incident is created.
-+ Auto - Create MISP Attribute if artifact is created and incident.misp_event_id has a value
++ Auto - Create MISP Attribute if artifact is created and incident.misp_event_id has a value.
-+ Auto - Search MISP Attribute if artifact us created and incident.misp_event_id has a value
++ Auto - Search MISP Attribute if artifact us created and incident.misp_event_id has a value.
-+ Menu Item - Create TLP Tag on an artifact when misp_event_id has a value
++ Menu Item - Create TLP Tag on an artifact when misp_event_id has a value.

 ## Using MISP for Att&ck